 Yeah, the French prepare it with pretty much every flavor you can think of.
 Since I’ve already posted the classic vanillaketo Crème Brûlée recipe, which is my personal top choice, I’m representing another favorite of mine: Keto Matcha Crème Brûlée.

 What’s up with me and matcha green tea powder?
 I know, if you browse through my recipes, you will find more than a couple that include this delicious antioxidant powder.
 Must be something about Japanese cuisine for I adore most of it so much.
 Though, I do leave out all forms of tempura, obviously.

 Not a matcha fan?

 Well, I will not try to convince you into anything, but just think about it for a second.
 Much research has come to conclude that the green tea powder enhances metabolism, helps reduce stress, can help boost your immune system, lower the bad cholesterol levels, and even help with weight loss, especially if consumed pre-exercise.
 Not bad for something that even tastes so good, eh?
-On its own, of course, it tastes bitter, but combined with diary or coconut … Add some stevia, and you’re there!
+On its own, of course, it tastes bitter but combined with dairy or coconut.
+Add some stevia, and you’re there!

 If you are still not a matcha fan, it does not mean you can just skip through these recipes.
 Bear with me instead, but suit yourself and use coffee powder.

 One ramekin comes out to be 320 Calories, Fat: 31.4 g (of which Saturated: 19.7 g, MUFA's: 10.6 g), Total Carbs: 12.2 g, Fiber: 5.2 g, Net Carbs: 7.0 g, Protein: 3.9 g

 Preheat the oven to 320°F (160°C).
 Place 6 baking dishes in a large roasting pan.
 Bring a pot of water to a boil.

 In a medium saucepan, combine cream and half of erythritol.